bm2-lab/SCMMI_Benchmark/README.md

 SCMMI_benchmark (SCMMIB) is a benchmark pipeline for evaluating the usability, accuracy, robustness and scalability of single-cell multimodal integration algorithms, including 65 single-cell multi-modal integration methods in 40 algorithms involving modalities of DNA, RNA, protein and spatial multi-omics for paired integration, unpaired diagonal integration, and unpaired mosaic integration.

 - This folder contains [scmmib package](scmmib) for SCMMIB benchmark metrics and [figure reproducibility code](manuscript_figure_script_and_data) for manuscript figures in stage 2 project.
 The scripts and datasets analyzed in stage 1  are archived [here](https://github.com/bm2-lab/SCMMI_Benchmark/tree/stage1).
-The accepted stage 1 manuscript is available at : https://springernature.figshare.com/articles/journal_contribution/Benchmarking_single-cell_multi-modal_data_integrations/26789572.
+The stage 1 proposal manuscript is available at [Nature Methods Register Report folder](https://springernature.figshare.com/articles/journal_contribution/Benchmarking_single-cell_multi-modal_data_integrations/26789572).

 - Our website for benchmark results visualization is available at [SCMMIB_website]().
 - For reproducibility of benchmark methods, metrics and visualization, we had a GitHub repository at [SCMMIB_pipeline](https://github.com/bm2-lab/SCMMIB_pipeline).